arnaudrenaud/command-line-data-wrangling/readme.md

 ### <code>grep</code> (<i>globally search regular expression and print</i>)

-    # Search and print lines containing "Serbia" from file "2012_doi_and_pubmed_citations.tsv"
+What about looking for all records that match a certain pattern?
+We want to print all the records containing "Serbia" from the 2012 dataset.

     !grep Serbia 2012_doi_and_pubmed_citations.tsv

     2012	4478927	White Serbia	505988534	2012-08-06T00:17:15Z	doi	10.2307/2841974